danieleades/clique-fusion/LICENSING.md

 # Licensing

+These licensing terms apply to all source code in this repository, including the Rust core and the C# bindings under `csharp/`.

-Clique Fusion is available under two licensing options:
+This project is available under two licensing options:

 ## Option 1: GNU General Public License v3.0 (Default)